 There are about 5000 species world wide, and 600 species in Britain, but only about 250 species worldwide are serious plant pests.
-Useful aphids include the aphid used to produce the dye cochineal, and the Asian Lac (Kerria lacca) whose wax is used to produce shellac.
+Useful aphids include the Cochineal scale insect (Dactylopius coccus) which produces the red carmine dye, and the Asian Lac (Kerria lacca) whose wax is used to produce shellac.
 The females suck the sap of fig trees, and to protect themselves from predators, secrete a resin to form a shield.
 This resin is harvested as shellac, although it takes up to 90,000 insects to produce around 450 g of lac.

 Aphids are plant pests not so much because they suck the plant sap, but because they are vectors of plant viruses.
 Sap sucking in excess will weaken a plant, but will rarely kill it - it is the transmission of disease causing viruses on the aphid's stylets that kills the plant.

 Certain insects are used in controlling aphids numbers, these include parasitic wasps, immature lacewings, and ladybirds.
 Other methods of controlling aphids include frequent hosing of the undersides of leaves with water, garlic and water sprays, and insecticidal soaps.

 I think this is the really interesting thing about aphids.
 They feed on the phloem sap of plants.
 This liquid is very sugar-rich, (think of maple syrup), has a high water content, but is low in nitrogen.
 So the bug must eat large quantities to get sufficient nitrogen.